hoodlm/loganhooddotcom/_posts/2023-12-17-junkdrawer-monorepo.md

 override this safety when merging histories of two projects that started their lives independently.
 As that is a very rare occasion, no configuration variable to enable this by default exists and will not be added.

-I am, in fact, experiencing the very rare occasion alluded to by the documentation!
+I have, in fact, stumbled on the very rare occasion alluded to by the documentation!
 So, let's try it out:

 ```
 $ git merge --allow-unrelated-histories -- github/mexprander/main